Nine experienced campers set up their tents in the Ural Mountains, in an area known as Dead Mountain.

 Yuri Yudin, 22, the only surviving member of the group, died in 2013.
-He became ill and had to turn back before the campers trekked into the mountains.
+The day of the camping trip, he’d become ill and had to turn back before his friends trekked into the mountains.
 He wasn’t with them on that fateful night.

 “If I had a chance to ask God just one question, it would be, ‘What really happened to my friends that night?’” he once said.
 Me too, Yuri.